Ian-Chan-888/Swoop/Readme.md

-WestJet Flight booking automation assessment.
+WestJet Flight booking automation Example

 This is a short test script written in Java, using the Selenium framework.